MicroEJ/docs/Tutorials/How to create a MicroEJ Platform for a custom device.rst

 This is the fastest way: the MicroEJ Platform is usually provided for a silicon vendor evaluation board.
 Import this platform in MicroEJ SDK.

-As the MCU, RTOS and compiler are the same, only the board specific code needs to be changed (external RAM, external oscillator, communication interfaces).
+As the MCU, RTOS and compiler are the same, only the device specific code needs to be changed (external RAM, external oscillator, communication interfaces).

 Platform
 ::::::::

 In MicroEJ SDK

-* modify the .platform from the MicroEJ Platform (``xxx-configuration`` project) to match the board features and its associated configuration (e.g. ``UI->Display``).
+* modify the .platform from the MicroEJ Platform (``xxx-configuration`` project) to match the device features and its associated configuration (e.g. ``UI->Display``).

   .. image:: images/tuto_microej_platform_how_to_select_modules.PNG